turnspike/ninjarc/README.md

 | **List all buffers** | `ls` |

 ### Version control
-There's no equivalent for [GitGutter](https://github.com/airblade/vim-gitgutter), so use `git diff`.
+There's no equivalent for [GitGutter](https://github.com/airblade/vim-gitgutter), so use `:!git diff`.

 ---
 # Known bugs

 * On MacOS, horizontal rules don't fit to new screen width when terminal is resized (tput cols is returning wrong value)
 * On RHEL, install.sh -f won't force overwrite; workaround is to rm the relevant .rc files in ~ first
+* Old versions of RHEL might not have go, so FZF will be unavailable